turnonline/ctoolkit-library-bom/README.md

 # ctoolkit-library-bom
 The common dependency baseline.
-The bill of Materials to be used in CToolkiT library.
+The Bill of Materials to be used in CToolkiT library.